Biotin

 Several publications that have appeared in recent years have shown that the use of high doses of vitamin B7 may erroneously suggest the existence of hyperthyroidism or indicate that too high a dose of hormones is used in the supplementation of primary hypothyroidism.

-How Should a Person Taking Biotin Prepare For Laboratory Tests?
+How Should a Person Taking Biotin Prepare for Laboratory Tests?

 To ensure accurate results that reflect our hormone levels, it's crucial to stop taking vitamin B7 supplements before getting testedTrusted Source for TSH, FT4, or FT3.
 Experts suggest discontinuing biotin supplements ideally 2-7 days before testing.
 Although TSH and fT4 levels typically return to normal within 24-48 hours after discontinuing Biotin, abnormal antibody levels can persist for up to 7 days after the last dose.